Overview

 Center the child or the group of children horizontally and vertically.

-Under the hood, it uses a flex container that justify and align the group of children to the center.
+Under the hood, it uses a flex container with justify and align to center the inner content.

 vertical-centering and height

-Vertical centering will only come into play if Center's height is bigger than the inner content.
+Vertical centering will only have an effect if Center's height is bigger than the inner-content.

-The container flex spreads horizontally (width: auto), but compacts its children to max-content.
 We can prevent compaction by setting the group of children to width: 100%.
+In this case, we lose horizontal centering.

 Divider